WANNABY/websdk-examples/README.md

-# WANNA WEB SDK Examples
+# WANNA WEB SDK Examples 3.0.0

-This repository contains examples of how to use the WANNA WEB SDK.
+This repository contains examples of how to use the WANNA WEB SDK 3.0.0.

 See detailed information on our [documentation portal](https://docs.wanna.fashion/web/intro)